NAVETRA™ · OIaR Simulation

 The Governance Verdict

-The Question for Every Board Governing a Major Strategic Pivot
+The Question for Every Board Governing a Strategic Pivot

 Sources & References

-All financial figures, governance facts, and quotations in this article are drawn from primary journalism, SEC filings, and named industry analysis.
-The governance analysis represents Purple Wins' interpretation of the public record.
+All figures, transaction facts, governance observations, and quotations referenced in this article are drawn from public company disclosures, major business reporting, and named industry analysis.
+The governance interpretation represents Purple Wins' reading of the public record.

 Primary Financial & Transaction Sources